 Alexandria's housing stock and what it means for hardwood

 Alexandria has more pre-1900 housing than almost any other DMV city.
 Old Town alone has 4,000+ structures in the historic district, most with original plank subfloors that are no longer flat.
 Del Ray's bungalows from the 1910s-1930s sit on pier-and-beam foundations that move with seasons.
 Belle Haven's mid-century colonials have plywood subfloors over joists that often squeak after 60 years.
 Kingstowne and Mount Vernon's 1970s-1990s townhomes have engineered subfloors with the radiant heating considerations that come with that era.
-Every Alexandria address needs a subfloor read before we quote — we don't price hardwood install without measuring deflection and moisture content first.
+Every Alexandria address needs a subfloor read before we quote.
+We don't price hardwood install without measuring deflection and moisture content first.

 How we approach hardwood installs in Alexandria